High court deciding fate of cross-shaped Maryland memorial

-WASHINGTON (AP) — The Supreme Court this week is hearing a case challenging the location of a nearly 100-year-old, cross-shaped Maryland war memorial.
+For years, he says, he didn’t know that the cross is a war memorial.
+A plaque on the cross’ base lists the names of 49 area residents who died in World War I, but it isn’t easily read from the road and getting to the monument requires dashing across traffic.
+Lowe said he felt the cross implied that the city favored Christians over others.

+“It certainly made me raise my eyebrows,” said Lowe, 68, who is retired from the telecommunications industry.

-Three area residents and the District of Columbia-based American Humanist Association argue the cross’ location on public land violates the First Amendment’s establishment clause.
-The clause prohibits the government from favoring one religion over others.
-They argue the cross should be moved to private property or modified into a slab or obelisk.
+In 2014, Lowe, two other area residents and the District of Columbia-based American Humanist Association, a group that includes atheists and agnostics, sued to challenge the cross.
+They argue that the cross’ location on public land violates the First Amendment’s establishment clause, which prohibits the government from favoring one religion over others.
+The group lost the first round in court, but in 2017 an appeals court ruled the cross unconstitutional.
+Now, the cross’ supporters are asking the Supreme Court to overturn that ruling in a case the justices will hear Wednesday.

-The cross’ supporters say it doesn’t violate the Constitution because it has a secular purpose and meaning: commemorating World War I veterans.
-The cross’ base lists the names of 49 area residents who died in the war.

-The American Legion and Maryland officials are defending the cross.
-They have the support of the Trump administration and 30 states.

 Most Read Nation & World Stories